Frequently Asked Questions

-During bariatric surgery the size of the stomach is drastically reduced.
+During bariatric surgery, the size of the stomach is drastically reduced.
 The modifications made to your gastrointestinal tract will require permanent changes in your eating habits.
 You may hear of other patients being given different guidelines following their weight loss surgery.
-It is important to remember that every surgeon does not perform the exact same weight loss surgery procedure and that the dietary guidelines will be different for each type of procedure.
-What is most important is that you strictly adhere to your surgeon's recommended guidelines.
+It is important to remember that every patient does not undergo the same surgery and the dietary guidelines will be different for each type of procedure.
+It is important is that you strictly adhere to your surgeon's recommended guidelines.

 The following are some of the generally accepted dietary guidelines a weight loss surgery patient may encounter: